joonarafael/unsecure-software/docs/user_manual.md

 ## DB Control Panel

 This is not really a part of the application.
-As I did not build real registration functionality, I've included a button to populate the database with some default users.
+As I did not build real registration functionality, I've included controls to populate and manage the database.
 This is behind the button "_Let's do it_" on the index page or route `/populate`.

 **Do not consider this as a part of the application.
 It is only there to help you populate the database with some default users** (and later switch to hashed passwords). **This is not a part of the intended use of the application.**